No results for ""

 Covariate adjustment refers to the use of variables unaffected by treatment, which are known as covariates, for:

-• Variance reduction: Reducing the variance of experiment lift estimates, which increases measurement precision and experiment velocity.
+• Variance reduction: reduces the variance of experiment lift estimates, which increases measurement precision and experiment velocity.

-• Bias removal: Removing the conditional bias of experiment lift estimates, which increases measurement accuracy.
+• Bias removal: removes the conditional bias of experiment lift estimates, which increases measurement accuracy.

 In mainstream statistics, covariate adjustment is typically performed using Fisher’s (1932) analysis of covariance (ANCOVA) model.
 In the context of online experimentation, Deng et al. (2013) introduced CUPED (short for Controlled Experiments Using Pre-Experiment Data), which can be thought of as a special case of ANCOVA with the pre-period version of the modeled outcome as a single covariate.